 If you truly want full-spectrum air purification, it’s not enough to just use UV light or filtration.
 It’s important to harness the power of multiple purification technologies in order to capture, reduce and destroy a variety of airborne contaminants.
 That’s why Air Oasis developed the iAdaptAir® HEPA UV Air Purifier.

-The iAdaptAir® harnesses the power of all five top purification technologies: HEPA filtration, activated carbon filtration, bi-polar ionization, PCO and UV light.
+The iAdaptAir® harnesses the power of all five top purification technologies: HEPA filtration, activated carbon filtration, bi-polar ionization, silver ion and UV light.
 It provides ozone-free, full-spectrum air purification and can be entirely controlled from a smart-phone app.
 Results from third-party lab studies show that the iAdaptAir® reduces more than 99% percent of airborne contaminants after one hour of use.

 When you buy a high-quality air purifier, there’s a good chance you’ll need assistance with it at some point.
 That’s when you’ll be happy you went with a company that provides superior customer care.
 Customer care is about more than being friendly on the phone — it’s about offering the products and services that customers ask for.